 Judgments made by management related to the expected useful lives of long-lived assets and our ability to realize undiscounted cash flows in excess of the carrying amounts of such assets are affected by factors such as the ongoing maintenance and improvements of the assets, changes in economic conditions, and changes in operating performance.
 As the ongoing expected cash flows and carrying amounts of long-lived assets are assessed, these factors could cause us to realize a material impairment charge.
-Each restaurant's past and present operating performance were reviewed combined with projected future results, primarily through projected undiscounted cash flows, which indicated possible impairment.
+Each restaurant's past and present operating performance were reviewed in combination with projected future results, primarily through projected undiscounted cash flows, which indicated possible impairment.
 We compared the carrying amount of each restaurant to its fair value as estimated by management.
 The fair value of the long-lived assets is typically determined using a discounted cash flow projection model.
 The discount factor is determined using external information regarding the risk-free rate of return, industry beta factors, and premium adjustments.
-These factors are combined with flows.
+These factors are combined with internal information such as the Company's average cost of debt and effective tax rate to determine a weighted average cost of capital which is applied to the undiscounted cash flows.
 In certain cases, management uses other market information, when available, to estimate the fair value of a restaurant.
 The impairment charges represent the excess of each restaurant's carrying amount over its estimated fair value.
-During 2016, we determined that 19 Company-owned restaurants were impaired, which resulted in a non-cash impairment charge of \$24.4 million.
-During 2015 and 2014, we impaired two and three Company-owned restaurants for non-cash charges of \$0.6 million and \$1.2 million.
+During 2017, we determined 13 Company-owned restaurants were impaired, which resulted in a non-cash impairment charge of \$6.9 million.
+During 2016 and 2015, we impaired 19 and two Company-owned restaurants for non-cash charges of \$24.4 million and \$0.6 million.

 Information technology systems, such as internal-use computer software, are reviewed and tested for recoverability if the internal-use computer software is not expected to provide substantive service potential, a significant change occurs in the extent or manner in which the software is used or is expected to be used, a significant change is made or will be made to the software program, or costs of developing or modifying internal-use software significantly exceed the amount originally expected to develop or modify the software.
-During 2016, the Company determined that certain software related to its ERP system was obsolete upon migration to a cloud-based ERP system.
-The Company also determined that certain software in development for supply chain management would not meet the Company's requirements if it were implemented.
-As a result, we recorded a \$2.5 million impairment charge to write down the capitalized costs associated with the software.
-During 2014, we determined that certain software in development related to the software.
-During 2014, we determined that certain software in development related to the software between the supply chain and human resource management modules of our ERP system would not meet the Company's operating requirements if they were implemented.
-As the result, we recorded a \$7.6 million impairment charge to write down the capitalized costs associated with the supply chain and human resource management system modules.
+During 2016, the Company determined certain software related to its ERP system was obsolete upon migration to a cloud-based ERP system.
+The Company also determined certain software in development for supply chain management would not meet the Company's requirements if it were implemented.
+As a result, we recorded a \$2.5 million impairment charge to write down the capitalized costs associated with this software.